ItsZcx/git-flow/README.md

     git pull
 ```

 Once you have made sure that it's on the latest version you can create a new feature branch via this command.
-Update [NAME] to your desired name.
 ```sh
     git checkout -b [NAME] develop
 ```